thepirat000/Audit.NET/src/Audit.NET.Udp/README.md

 ﻿# Audit.NET.Udp
 **UDP provider for [Audit.NET library](https://github.com/thepirat000/Audit.NET)** (An extensible framework to audit executing operations in .NET).

-Sends Audit Logs as UDP datagrams to a remote host or a multicast group.
+Sends Audit Logs as UDP datagrams to a network remote host or a multicast group.

 ## Install